trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include note.html content="Supports Moto G5 Plus, Samsung Galazy S7 S6 S5 S4 S3 Note 2 Note, HTC One X, HTC One S, Moto G5, Moto X, or other Android device with USB Micro and OTG support." %}

-### iPhone/iPad Support (Experimental) {#iphone-ipad-support-experimental}
+### iPhone/iPad Support {#iphone-ipad-support-experimental}

-This is currently in the experimental phase so there is not official support.
-User's have claimed to successfully use OnlyKey on their iPhones using a USB adapter like the one shown below.
+You may use OnlyKey with a USB to Lightning adapter (sometimes called camera adapter) with iPhones and iPads.

 {% include image.html file="image29.png"  max-width="248" %}

-Since the OnlyKey is essentially detected by iPhone/iPad as a keyboard then the username / password / Yubikey® OTP login features will work.
-Unfortunately, there is no support for FIDO2 or Google Authenticator currently.

 ### Keychain Accessory {#keychain-options}